Cosentyx (secukinumab) is a prescription brand-name medication. It’s approved by the Food and Drug Administration (FDA) to treat:

 Cosentyx is classified as a monoclonal antibody.
 (A class of drugs is a group of medications that work in a similar way.)
 Monoclonal antibodies are proteins that work through your immune system, which is your body’s defense against infection.

 Your immune system makes special types of proteins that can cause inflammation.
 Interleukin 17A (IL-17A) is one of these proteins.
-It’s been found to contribute to both plaque psoriasis and psoriatic arthritis.
+It’s been found to contribute to both plaque psoriasis and psoriatic arthritis (PsA).
 IL-17A can make symptoms of psoriasis worse.
-Researchers have found that people with plaque psoriasis and psoriatic arthritis have higher blood levels of IL-17A than people without these conditions.
+Researchers have found that people with plaque psoriasis and PsA have higher blood levels of IL-17A than people without these conditions.

-The way Cosentyx works is to bind to IL-17A and prevent it from working.
+Cosentyx works by binding to IL-17A and preventing it from working.
 By preventing IL-17A from acting, Cosentyx helps decrease inflammation in your body.
-Inflammation leads to swelling and damage, which worsens plaque psoriasis and psoriatic arthritis.
-Because Cosentyx can prevent swelling and damage from occurring, the drug should help ease your symptoms.
+Inflammation leads to swelling and damage, which worsens plaque psoriasis and PsA.
+By preventing swelling and damage, Consentyx should help ease your symptoms.

 How long does Cosentyx take to work for psoriasis?

-How long Cosentyx takes to work for plaque psoriasis and psoriatic arthritis depends on which condition the drug is treating.
+How long Cosentyx takes to work for plaque psoriasis and psoriatic arthritis (PsA) depends on which condition you are using the drug to treat.
 Clinical trials showed that:

-- For treating plaque psoriasis, people taking Cosentyx reported that their symptoms eased in 12 weeks of treatment.
+• People taking Cosentyx reported that their symptoms eased within 12 weeks of using the drug to treat plaque psoriasis.

-- For treating psoriatic arthritis, people taking Cosentyx reported that their symptoms eased after 16 weeks.
-Some people taking Cosentyx reported symptom relief in as few as 3 weeks.
+• People using Cosentyx to treat PsA reported that their symptoms eased after 16 weeks of treatment.
+Some people receiving Cosentyx reported symptom relief in as few as 3 weeks.

 It’s important to remember that each person’s body will react differently to Cosentyx.
-You may see results more quickly or more slowly.
+You may see results more quickly or more slowly than someone else.
 If you have questions about how well Cosentyx is working for you, talk with your doctor.
 They can help answer questions you may have about whether Cosentyx is effective for your condition.

 Cosentyx has a half-life of 22 to 31 days.
 This means it takes 22 to 31 days for your body to clear half a dose of Cosentyx after you take it.